-For a description of the services required from the participating broker-dealer or servicing broker-dealer, see the "Plan of Distribution-Underwriting Compensation- Stockholder Servicing Fees-Class T, Class S and Class D Shares."

-Organization and Offering Expense Reimbursement-The Advisor The Advisor has agreed to advance all of our organization and offering expenses on our behalf (including legal, accounting, printing, mailing and filing fees and expenses, due diligence expenses of participating brokerdealers supported by detailed and itemized invoices, costs in connection with preparing sales materials, design and website expenses, fees and expenses of our transfer agent, fees to attend retail seminars sponsored by participating broker-dealers and reimbursements for customary travel, lodging, and meals, but excluding upfront selling commissions, dealer manager fees and the stockholder servicing fee) through the first anniversary of the commencement of this offering.
-We reimburse the Advisor for all such advanced expenses ratably over the 60 months following the first anniversary of the commencement of this offering.
+Type of Compensation and Recipient Determination of Amount Estimated Amount For a description of the services required from the participating broker-dealer or servicing broker-dealer, see the "Plan of Distribution-Underwriting Compensation-Stockholder Servicing Fees-Class T, Class S and Class D Shares."
+Organization and Offering Expense Reimbursement- The Advisor The Advisor has agreed to advance all of our organization and offering expenses on our behalf (including legal, accounting, printing, mailing and filing fees and expenses, due diligence expenses of participating broker-dealers supported by detailed and itemized invoices, costs in connection with preparing sales materials, design and website expenses, fees and expenses of our transfer agent, fees to attend retail seminars sponsored by participating broker-dealers and reimbursements for customary travel, lodging, and meals, but excluding upfront selling commissions, dealer manager fees and the stockholder servicing fee) through the first anniversary of the commencement of this offering.
+We reimburse the Advisor for all such advanced expenses commencing on the fourth full fiscal quarter after our acquisition of our first asset.
 Wholesaling compensation expenses of persons associated with the Dealer Manager are paid by the Dealer Manager without reimbursement from us.

-After the first anniversary of the commencement of this offering, we will reimburse the Advisor for any organization and offering expenses that it incurs on our behalf as and when incurred.
-After the termination of this offering, the Advisor has agreed to reimburse Estimated Amount
+We estimate our organization and offering expenses to be approximately \$25 million if we set the maximum offering amount.
+Commencing on the fourth full fiscal quarter after our acquisition of our first asset, we will reimburse the Advisor for any organization and offering expenses that it incurs on our behalf as and when incurred.
+After the termination of this offering, the Advisor has agreed to reimburse us to the extent that the organization and offering expenses that we incur exceed 15% of our gross proceeds from the offering.
+Investment Activities Acquisition Expense Reimbursement- The Advisor We do not intend to pay the Advisor any acquisition, financing or other similar fees in connection with making investments.
+We do, however, reimburse the Advisor for out-of-pocket expenses in connection with the selection, evaluation, structuring, acquisition, origination, financing and development of properties and real estate-related assets, whether or not such investments are acquired.
+See "-Fees from Other Services" below.
+Actual amounts are dependent upor actual expenses incurred and, therefore, cannot be determined at this time.